Nathan Bedford Forrest: Tennessee Raids

-Forrest led other raids that summer and fall, including a famous one into U.S. Army-held downtown Memphis in August 1864 (the Second Battle of Memphis) and another on a major U.S. Army supply depot at Johnsonville, Tennessee.
+Forrest led other raids that summer and fall, including a famous one into Union Army-held downtown Memphis in August 1864 (the Second Battle of Memphis) and another on a major Union Army supply depot at Johnsonville, Tennessee.
 On November 4, 1864, during the Battle of Johnsonville, the Confederates shelled the city, sinking three gunboats and nearly thirty other ships and destroying many tons of supplies.
 During Hood's Tennessee Campaign, he fought alongside General John Bell Hood, the newest commander of the Confederate Army of Tennessee, in the Second Battle of Franklin on November 30.
-Facing a disastrous defeat, Forrest argued bitterly with Hood (his superior officer) demanding permission to cross the Harpeth River and cut off the escape route of U.S. Army Maj.
+Facing a disastrous defeat, Forrest argued bitterly with Hood (his superior officer) demanding permission to cross the Harpeth River and cut off the escape route of Union Army Maj.
 Gen. John M. Schofield's army.
 He eventually made the attempt, but it was too late.